PatrickGM1/PatrickGM1/README.md

 # 👋 Hi, I'm Patrick

 ## 🎓 About Me
 I am a **Computer Science student** at the **University of Groningen**, passionate about technology, programming, and software development.
-I am constantly learning and growing my skillset, particularly in **software engineering, cybersecurity, and robotics**.
+I am constantly learning and growing my skillset, particularly in **software engineering and electronics**.

 ---